5/6/2025

 Analyst, Citigroup

 Yes, good morning.
-I found the the comment in the shareholder letter about geologic headwinds, outpacing technology and process efficiency gains.
-Interesting.
+I found the comment in the shareholder letter about geologic headwinds outpacing technology and process efficiency gains interesting.
 I assume that's a broader industry comment.
-So I'm curious, do you see the technology and process efficiency gains slowing from here or are the geologic headwinds becoming more severe, just the more color behind that comment and kind of what's changing on the margin?
+So I'm curious, do you see the technology and process efficiency gains slowing from here, or are the geologic headwinds becoming more severe?
+Just some more color behind that comment and kind of what's changing on the margins.

 speaker